jestjs/jest/docs/en/Troubleshooting.md

 ```
 node --debug-brk ./node_modules/.bin/jest --runInBand [any other arguments here]
+or on Windows
+node --debug-brk ./node_modules/jest/bin/jest.js --runInBand [any other arguments here]
 ```

 This will run Jest in a Node process that an external debugger can connect to.
 Note that the process